-The Garden provides food for Bethany Cafe, food pantries in the community such as Crisis Control and St. Paul’s UMC pantry in East Winston, and to church members.
+The Garden provides food for Bethany Cafe, Crisis Control and St. Paul’s UMC in East Winston.
 Garden work times begin on Wed at 6pm and Sat at 8am.
 Come, join us.
 All tools are provided, and there is a team of trained leader who can guide anyone through the processes, so no gardening experience is necessary.
 Small groups and Sunday School classes are encouraged to participate.
-Please contact Whitney Kuebert at firstname.lastname@example.org if you are interested in that.
+Please contact Whitney Kuebert at email@example.com if you are interested in that.
 If you are interested in helping the Garden in other ways, cash donations can be made, or they are accepting wheat straw, irrigation equipment, seeds and plants for fall, hoes, and a pitch fork.
 We need your help in this very fulfilling ministry!

 Our community garden came about out of the desire of church members to be good stewards of church property, grow food for people in need economically and nutritionally, and to nurture our spirits through gardening.
 The garden is an outreach ministry of our church.